mahesh-panchal/nf-cascade/README.md

 on `Path` types), which makes handling input files easier.
 Resuming a workflow is then left to the child `nextflow` process.

+After discovering the `ProcessBuilder` class caused issues with caching, the module was updated to use the `String` function `execute`, which could also take the directory the command was meant to be executed.
+This alleviated the caching issue, allowing successfully executed workflows to remain cached.

 ## Acknowledgements

 Special thanks to [James Fellows Yates](https://github.com/jfy133) for finding a small